gilpanal/beatbytebot_webapp/README.md

 7. Open 127.0.0.1/index.html

 #### NOTE:
-A public API endpoint will be provided in the future so people don't have to start the API project in their machines to test the web app.
-By now the following values are needed at `config.js`
+In case you are running the API locally (https://github.com/gilpanal/bunchofsongs_api#how-to-run-it-locally).
+Change the following values at `config.js`

 >      const BOT_NAME_DEV = ''
 >      const BASE_ENDPOINT_DEV = 'http://localhost:'+DEVPORT+'/graphql'
 >      const UPLOAD_ENDPOINT_DEV = 'http://localhost:'+DEVPORT+'/fileUpload'
 >      const CORS_ENDPOINT_DEV = 'http://localhost:'+DEVPORT+'/proxy/'

-Where DEVPORT is `8080` the default number choosen for the API.
+DEVPORT is `8080` by default or the number choosen for the API in case you use a different port.
-BOT_NAME_DEV is the name of your custom bot in case you want to allow login in the web client using the Telegram Login Widget(https://core.telegram.org/widgets/login).
-This also gives persmission to upload and delete tracks in channels/groups where the bot is admin.
+BOT_NAME_DEV is the name of your custom bot in case you want to allow login in the web client using the Telegram Login Widget (https://core.telegram.org/widgets/login).
+This also gives persmission to upload and delete tracks in channels/groups where the user is admin.

 ## More info: